 Course unit Student workload in ECTS

 Conversational Interfaces: Theory 5

 Conversational Interfaces: Practice 5

 Computer-Mediated Communication 5

 Multichannel Management 5

 User Interface Evaluation 5

 Communication Technology 5

 Coding for Humanities 5

 Database Design 5

 Master's Placement in Communication and Information Studies 10

 Master's Thesis in Communication and Information Studies 20

-The Master's thesis, Conversational Interfaces: Theory, Computer-Mediated Communication, Multichannel Management, and Coding for Humanities are compulsory course units.
-Students choose the remaining 20 ECTS from the other course units.
+The course Conversational Interfaces: Theory as well as the Master's thesis in Communication and Information Studies are compulsory course unit .
+Students choose the remaining 35 ECTS from the other course units and those from Communication Studies.